 Inbound SMS API

-Inbound SMS Service provides real time MO SMS forwarding to 3rd party system (Customer in following text).
+The Inbound SMS Service provides real time MO SMS forwarding to 3rd party systems (Customer in following text).
 MO messages are received, for example, on Global numbers.

 - Customer - party to whom messages will be forwarded

 - Mobile subscriber - person that sends SMS to Inbound SMS Service numbers using mobile handset.